yobo-16/lab-vue-c-basics/README.md

 Again, if you're stuck here, [you can always refer to the official documentation](https://vuejs.org/guide/essentials/list.html#v-for-with-an-object).

-### Iteration 5 | Bonus | Change the background color of an element when pressing a button
+### Bonus: Iteration 5 | Change the background color of an element when pressing a button

 Up for a harder challenge?
 Vue allows us to do pretty "magical" things in a simplified way.
 In this case, you'll learn how to change a CSS property dynamically using data binding.